dedroot/OmegaPSToolkit/CHANGLOG.md

 ----

- # The changlogs of OmegaPSToolkit
+ # The changelog of OmegaPSToolkit
  ## **opst CLA (Command Line Arguments)** ```(The main command)```
  * v0.0.0.78  |   (2022-07-03 | 1:25  AM)        Add more options.
  * v0.0.0.1   |   (2022-06-10 | 6:32  PM)        Creation of a command line argument tool for easier use OmegaPSToolkit.